-\textbf{Inter-Node Recursive-Doubling Phase:} The inter-node phases proceeds in $\log_2 (N)$ steps across $N$ nodes, with a message size of $|M|/G$.
-Packing data and flag leads to a $ 1 < \eta < 2$ factor increase in the message size.
+\textbf{Inter-Node Recursive-Doubling Phase.} The inter-node phase proceeds in $\log_2 (N)$ steps across $N$ nodes, with a message size of $|M|/G$.
+Packing the data and flag leads to a $1 < \eta < 2$ factor increase in the message size.
 Each step requires a single exchange between peers and thus, the communication time is:

-\textbf{All-gather Phase:} Finally, results are aggregated within each node by NCCL's all-gather (Ring), modeled as:
+\textbf{All-gather Phase.} Finally, the results are aggregated within each node by NCCL's all-gather (Ring), modeled as:

-\textbf{Total Communication Time:} The total time for the hierarchical NVRAR algorithm is the sum of the three phases:

-If we ignore the bandwidth terms, for small latency-bound messages, we can approximate the total time as:
+\textbf{Total Communication Time.} Combining the three phases, we get the total communication time for NVRAR as:

-Compared to Ring all-reduce (Equation~\ref{eq:ring_allreduce}), NVRAR scales logarithmically with the number of nodes, rather than linearly.
-Relative to Tree all-reduce (Equation~\ref{eq:tree_allreduce}), NVRAR also exhibits $\mathcal{O}(\log_2(N))$ scaling, but with a lower inter-node latency coefficient—since each recursive-doubling step involves a single exchange.
-Thus, theoretically, NVRAR achieves the same asymptotic behavior as Tree all-reduce, but with reduced latency.
+For small messages, the communication time is latency-dominated and the bandwidth terms are negligible.
+In this regime, NVRAR scales as $\mathcal{O}(\log_2 N)$ with the number of nodes, whereas Ring all-reduce~\eqref{eq:ring_allreduce} scales linearly.
+NVRAR therefore matches the logarithmic scaling of Tree all-reduce~\eqref{eq:tree_allreduce}, but has a lower inter-node latency coefficient because each recursive-doubling step requires only a single peer exchange.